apache/nuttx/Documentation/guides/simulator.rst

 having a piece of embedded hardware.

 This guide assumes you're on Linux.
-It works on Windows and Mac too— if you know how, submit a PR the NuttX Companion to update this guide!
+It works on Windows and Mac too— if you know how, submit a PR to improve this guide!

+.. todo:: Add Mac and Windows instructions

 Compiling
 ---------